 Where Maryland sports betting stands

-Maryland is making steady strides to get retail sports betting ready for the NFL Playoffs.
+Maryland is making steady strides to get retail sportsbooks ready for the NFL Playoffs betting season.

 After all, the football postseason is one of the year’s most popular sports-betting options.

-Just last week, MGM National Harbor (partnered with BetMGM Online Sportsbook), Horseshoe Casino Baltimore (partnered with Caesars Sportsbook) and Live!
-Casino & Hotel (teamed with FanDuel Sportsbook) all began offering retail sports betting.
+Just last week, MGM National Harbor (partnered with BetMGM Online Sportsbook in Maryland), Horseshoe Casino Baltimore (partnered with Caesars Online Sportsbook in Maryland) and Live!
+Casino & Hotel (teamed with FanDuel Online Sportsbook in Maryland) all began offering retail sports betting.